-Master's in Electrical Engineering (M.S.E.)
+Master of Science in Engineering—Electrical Engineering (M.S.E.)

 Apply scientific and engineering principles to identify, formulate, and solve complex problems; utilize modern methodologies and tools in the problem solving process; and effectively communicate.